skumar225/battleship/README.md

 battleship
 ==========

-Classic Battleship board game made in Python
+Classic Battleship board game made in Python - Aim to add more levels/challenges within the game.